bahrus/json-merge/README.md

 Other components tend to view themselves primarily as a JavaScript api, and then just quickly put a web component wrapper it.
 The configuration needs to be passed in as a property, together with the actual dynamic data.
 This component helps with that, so that boilerplate code can be avoided.

 It enforces the declarative, side-effect free, XSS safe principles by insisting that the content is strictly compliant JSON.
-See [https://www.ampproject.org/docs/reference/components/amp-bind] (other examples of allowing JSON to be embedded within a page).
+See [https://www.ampproject.org/docs/reference/components/amp-bind](other examples of allowing JSON to be embedded within a page).

 By default, the JSON needs to be wrapped inside a script tag with type application/json, as shown below.